 It all starts with advanced financial technology, or ‘fintech’ for short.
 The need for more efficient fund management inspired the creation of deposit management companies, like the American Deposit Management Co.

 Since 2009, ADM has worked to develop a proprietary fintech system that provides a solution to the issues noted above – with a single point of contact and a single account statement.
-By leveraging our relationships with hundreds of banks, we can provide FDIC coverage on hundreds of millions of dollars in funds in just a few minutes.
-We also leverage our vast network of depositors to negotiate great rates with our bank partners.
+By leveraging our relationships with hundreds of financial institutions, we can provide access to FDIC / NCUA coverage on hundreds of millions of dollars in funds.
+We also leverage our vast network of depositors to negotiate great rates with our bank and credit union partners.
 All you need do is start an account with ADM and make a single deposit.
 We take care of the rest.